Understanding ASP.NET Dynamic Compilation

 By default, ASP.NET Web pages and code files are compiled dynamically when users first request a resource, such as an ASP.NET page (.aspx file), from a Web site.
 After pages and code files have been compiled the first time, the compiled resources are cached, so that subsequent requests to the same page are extremely efficient.

 Any changes to a dynamically compiled file will automatically invalidate the file's cached compiled assembly and trigger recompilation of all affected resources.
 The next time a request to the code is made, ASP.NET recognizes that the code has changed and recompiles the affected resources of the Web application.
 This system enables you to quickly develop applications with a minimum of compilation processing overhead.
-(Note that depending on the change to the resources, the result can range from recompiling a single page to recompiling the whole Web site.)
+(Note that depending on the change to the resources, the result can range from recompiling a single page to recompiling the entire Web site.)

 When the first request is made to an application, ASP.NET compiles files in a specific order.
 The first items to be compiled are referred to as the top-level items.
 After the first request, the top-level items are recompiled only if a dependency changes.